Connor-McCartney/Connor-McCartney.github.io/_pages/misc/HandmadeHeroNotes.md

 Option 2:

-'virtualise the operating system out to the game', calling a bunch of PlatformLayerDoThis(), PlatformLayerDoThat() functions
+'virtualise the operating system out to the game', calling from the game layer to the platform layer, a bunch of PlatformLayerDoThis(), PlatformLayerDoThat() functions

 <br>